 - Sleep problems

 It is important for women struggling with infertility to know that there is help!
-An expert psychotherapist is highly sensitive to, and informed with, all of the dynamics associated with infertility.
-You should know that many therapists specialize in counseling for infertility.
-A specialist is able to help you sort through how your specific circumstances and particular set of emotions need to be treated.
+An expert psychotherapist is very sensitive to, and informed about, all the dynamics associated with infertility.
+You should know that many therapists specialize in infertility counseling.
+An infertility therapist can help you sort through how your specific circumstances and a particular set of emotions need to be treated.
 Great care is taken to see you as an individual and not lump you in with a one-size-fits-all approach.
-Your therapist can help you process what bringing a little one into the world ultimately means to you.
-She can help you understand how to navigate through the wave of pressure you feel all around you so you can find ways to move forward.
-Counseling for infertility can allow you to get to the heart of what is causing you pain so that you can find meaning and hope.

 If you are stuck and would like to receive counseling for infertility, contact us today!